Maurice Greene (fighter): Ultimate Fighting Championship

-Greene made his UFC debut on November 20, 2018 against Michel Batista at The Ultimate Fighter 28 Finale.
+Greene made his UFC debut on November 20, 2018, against Michel Batista at The Ultimate Fighter 28 Finale.
 He won the fight via a submission in the first round.

-His next fight came on March 9, 2019 replacing injured Daniel Spitz, a rematch against Jeff Hughes at UFC Fight Night: Lewis vs. dos Santos.
+His next fight came on March 9, 2019, replacing injured Daniel Spitz, a rematch against Jeff Hughes at UFC Fight Night: Lewis vs. dos Santos.
 He won the fight via a split decision.

-Greene faced Júnior Albini on June 29, 2019 at UFC on ESPN: Ngannou vs. dos Santos.
+Greene faced Júnior Albini on June 29, 2019, at UFC on ESPN: Ngannou vs. dos Santos.
 He won the fight via first-round technical knockout.

-Greene faced Sergei Pavlovich on October 26, 2019 at UFC on ESPN+ 20.
+Greene faced Sergei Pavlovich on October 26, 2019, at UFC on ESPN+ 20.
 He lost the fight via technical knockout in the first round.

-Greene faced Aleksei Oleinik on January 18, 2020 at UFC 246.
+Greene faced Aleksei Oleinik on January 18, 2020, at UFC 246.
 He lost the fight via a submission in the second round.

-Greene faced Gian Villante on June 27, 2020 at UFC on ESPN: Poirier vs. Hooker.
+Greene faced Gian Villante on June 27, 2020, at UFC on ESPN: Poirier vs. Hooker.
 He won the fight via an arm-triangle choke submission from the bottom in the third round.

-Greene faced Greg Hardy on October 31, 2020 at UFC Fight Night 181.
+Greene faced Greg Hardy on October 31, 2020, at UFC Fight Night 181.
 He lost the fight via technical knockout in round two.

-Greene faced Marcos Rogério de Lima on May 8, 2021 at UFC on ESPN 24.
+Greene faced Marcos Rogério de Lima on May 8, 2021, at UFC on ESPN 24.
 He lost the fight via unanimous decision.

 On May 11, Greene announced that he was released from the UFC.

-Post UFC
+Post-UFC; Professional Fighters League

 Greene made his first appearance since leaving the UFC against Danyelle Williams at CES 68 on May 6, 2022.
 He won the bout via arm-triangle choke in the first round.

-Greene faced Denis Goltsov on June 24, 2022 at PFL 5.
+Greene faced Denis Goltsov on June 24, 2022, at PFL 5.
 He lost the bout via unanimous decision, getting out-wrestled throughout the bout.

 2023 Season

-Greene is set to start off the 2023 season against Marcelo Nunes on April 7, 2023 at PFL 2.
+Greene started off the 2023 season against Marcelo Nunes on April 7, 2023, at PFL 2.
+He won the fight via TKO in the second round.

+Greene faced Ante Delija on June 16, 2023, at PFL 5.
+He lost the bout via unanimous decision.

+In the semi-finals, Greene replaced Marcelo Nunes, faced Renan Ferreira on August 18, 2023, at PFL 8.
+He lost the fight via knockout in the first round.

+Gamebred Bareknuckle MMA

+Greene was scheduled to face Guto Inocente at Gamebred Bareknuckle MMA 7 on March 2, 2024.
+However, the bout was cancelled for unknown reasons.

+Greene faced Chase Sherman at Gamebred Bareknukcle MMA 8 on November 15, 2024, and won by a standing guillotine-choke submission.